mflaxman/blind-xpub/README.md

 ## Intro
 In this scheme, we demonstrate using a large and randomly generated BIP32 path to blind a BIP39 seed in our multisig quorum.
 If an unauthorized party gains access to that BIP39 seed (and passphrase, if applicable), they would learn *nothing* about what it protects.
-We demonstrate that this proposal works today, is compatible with existing hardware wallets, and has implications for both enhanced privacy and trust-minimized collaborative key-holders.
+We demonstrate that this proposal works today, is compatible with existing hardware wallets, and has positive implications for both privacy and trust-minimized collaborative key-holders.
-**TLDR: Moar multisig!**
+**TLDR: Moar multisig for bitcoin!**

 This document focuses on the technical specifications of the blinding protocol.
 For more on why this matters, please see [this sub-document](WHY.md).